snowplow-archive/snowplow.github.com/_posts/2014-07-xx-iglu-schema-repository-released.md

 As a result, the business analyst or data scientist typically has to maintain a mental model of the source data schemas when using the analytics system:

-<< IMAGE >>
+![schema-loss-img] [schema-loss-img]

 This is a hugely error-prone and wasteful exercise:

 * Each analyst has to maintain their own mental model of the source data schemas
 * Source data schemas evolve over time.
-Analysts have to factor this evolution into their analyses (e.g. "proportion of new users providing their age _since the optional age field was introduced on 1st May")
+Analysts have to factor this evolution into their analyses (e.g. "what is the proportion of new users providing their age _since the optional age field was introduced on 1st May_?")
-* There are no safeguards that the events sent in weren't corrupted or off-schema in some way
+* There are no safeguards that the events have not been corrupted or diverged from schema in some way

 <div class="html">
 <h2><a name="origins">2.
 The origins of Iglu</a></h2>